huuanhhuynguyen/RoboND-Go-Chase-It/README.md

 **ball_chaser**: This package contains two ROS nodes for commanding the robot to chase the white ball.

-## Setup, Build and Launch
+## Prerequisites

-1. Install Gazebo and ROS on Linux.
+1. Install Gazebo and [ROS](http://wiki.ros.org/ROS/Installation) on Linux.
+2. Install `sudo apt-get install ros-melodic-gazebo-ros-pkgs` (If you are using gazebo11 it should be `sudo apt-get install ros-melodic-gazebo11-ros-pkgs`)
+3. Cmake and gcc/g++

+## Build and Launch

-2. Initialize a catkin workspace
+1. Initialize a catkin workspace
 ```console
 $ mkdir -p catkin_ws/src
 $ cd catkin_ws/src
 $ catkin_init_workspace
 ```

-3. Within `catkin_ws/src`, clone the project and extract the two packages
+2. Within `catkin_ws/src`, clone the project and extract the two packages
 ```
 $ git clone https://github.com/huuanhhuynguyen/RoboND-Go-Chase-It.git
 $ cp -R RoboND-Go-Chase-It/ball_chaser .